Thinking about Writing a Book?

 Almost everyone, at some point, has finished reading a good book and wondered something like… “Gee, maybe I could write a book.”
 If you have ever thought about writing a book, maybe you should give it a try.
 After all, every successful writer started out as an unpublished author, right?

 Undoubtedly, writing a book isn’t easy.
-It takes time and determination as well as plenty of talent.
-But, you will never know if there is indeed a book inside you if you don’t give writing a try.
+It takes time and determination as well as a sprinkling of talent.
+But, you will never know if there is indeed a book inside you if you don’t at least try writing one.

 Many people in their seasoned years have lived very interesting lives and have experience to draw upon that could become the foundation for fiction or nonfiction.
 “Interesting” doesn’t have to mean “grandiose” or “epic” or even “unusual.”
 Think about some of the novels that have become best sellers over the decades.
 Many of them are woven around typical, everyday people.
 Some of the characters may be thrust into unusual circumstances, but otherwise they are living fairly normal lives.
 It’s the way the story is told that grabs our interest.